 This is optional though.
 Although plain almond milk is pretty tasty, here are some options to flavor it:

 - Add a teaspoon of raw cacao to create a chocolate almond milk taste

 - You can blend the almond milk with bananas, dates and/or fruit to create an almond milk shake or smoothie.

 - And my favorite are the soaked dates.
 For a slight sweetness I will soak 2 to 4 dates when soaking the almonds.
 Place them in the juicer with the almonds and water when juicing.

 Almond milk can be kept in the fridge for some days.
-Just make sure to store them well.
-The same rules apply as for juices and smoothie.
-So fill up the jar to the brim as much as you can and cover them.
+Just make sure to store it well.
+The same rules apply for juices and smoothie.
+So, fill up the jar to the brim as much as you can and cover it with a lid.
 Place the milk in the fridge right after juicing and you will be able to keep it for 2 to 3 days.